 In murky or dirty water, bigger, brighter beads work better.
 They grab the steelhead’s attention more easily.

-When picking beads, think about the following:
+When picking beads ($7.88/pack, all colours), think about the following:

-- Choose clear or translucent beads for clear water.
+- Choose clear or translucent beads for clear water

-- Go for brightly coloured or larger beads in murky or dirty water.
+- Go for brightly coloured or larger beads in murky or dirty water

 Barometric Pressure Effects